 Using data collected by volunteers participating in three national butterfly monitoring schemes - operating in Spain, the UK and Finland - this paper explores the mechanisms shaping community...

-The BirdTrends 2022 report is a one-stop shop for authoritative information about the population status of the common breeding birds in the UK.
+The BirdTrends 2022 report is a one-stop shop for authoritative information about the population status of the common breeding birds of the wider UK countryside.

 The Curlew is of significant conservation concern in the UK, but many questions still remain about their breeding behaviour.
 This is partially due to the species’ cryptic nature and sensitivity to...